Aymaq-code/notepad-app/README.md

-# 📒 Notepad (To-Do List) React App
+# 📒 To-Do List React App

-A stylish and interactive notepad/to-do list application built with **React**.
-Add, search, and delete notes with a clean, responsive UI.
+A stylish and interactive to-do list application built with **React**.
+Add, search, and delete task with a clean, responsive UI.

 ---